 Oregano is an herb that can be dried and added to your homemade pizza sauce or fresh on your pizza.

 Tomatoes come in a variety of sizes, colors and shapes.
 They are a perfect choice for the pizza garden.
 If you lack space, there are a number of compact varieties that can be easily grown in containers.

 Add a little color to your pizza by planting a rainbow of bell peppers.
 Your pizza will look great and taste great too!

 Spinach is great on veggie pizza.
 I love it on mine!

 - Good garden soil, either in an existing garden, or a purchased garden soil. (not potting soil)

-- Organic all purpose vegetable fertilizer, or compost
+- Organic all purpose vegetable fertilizer.

 - Plants.
 I prefer plants instead of seeds.
 Children are impatient, and with plants they can see immediate results.
 Tomatoes, onions, basil, oregano, spinach and peppers are good choices and all belong on a good pizza.
 They require the same light requirements, full sun.